CrossOmics/Lotus/docs/getting_started.rst

 Next Steps
 ----------

-* Check out :doc:`user_guide/index` for detailed explanations of each step
 * See :doc:`api/index` for the complete API reference
 * Run the example script: ``examples/lotus_workflow.py`` for a more detailed example with logging
 * View the complete example on GitHub: `lotus_workflow.py <https://github.com/CrossOmics/Lotus/blob/main/examples/lotus_workflow.py>`_